 - Follow the process.
 Each step in the first two levels of the appeals process is explained below. - Meet the deadlines.
 The deadlines are important.
 Be sure that you understand and follow the deadlines that apply to things you must do.
 There are also deadlines our plan must follow.
 (If you think we are not meeting our deadlines, you can file a complaint.
 Section 9 of this chapter tells you how to file a complaint.) - Ask for help if you need it.
 If you have questions or need help at any time, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2 of this chapter).
+(Or find the name, address, and phone number of the Quality Improvement Organization for your state in Exhibit B at the end of this Evidence of Coverage.)